-Nampundi Marceline from Bibira died in November 2011 (photo taken by Nadine Borchardt, May 2011)
+Nampundi Marceline from Bibira died in November 2011 (photo taken by Nadine Grimm, May 2011)

-Gyeli/Kola is a Bantu language of the A80 (Makaa-Njem) group (Gordon 2005, Guthrie 1971:33).
-Estimations of the population of Gyeli speakers vary from 2,200 (Renaud 1976 :28) to 5,000 (Ngima 2001:215).
-The Gyeli/Kola speakers, however, are not ethnically Bantu.
-As discussed above, they are forest foragers who have lived in symbiosis with sedentary Bantu farmer communities over a long period of time.
-The Gyeli/Kola language as it is now spoken is very closely related to Kwasio (also A80), which is the language of their former patrons.
+Estimates of the Bagyeli/Bakola population vary from 2,200 (Renaud 1976 :28) to 5,000 (Ngima 2001:215).
+Although they speak a Bantu language, they are not Bantu ethnically, but “Pygmy” forest foragers who have lived in symbiosis with sedentary Bantu-speaking communities over a long period of time.
+The Gyeli/Kola language as it is now spoken is closely related to Kwasio with its two dialects Mabi and Ngumba (also A80), the language of their former patrons.

 Language contact and dialects

 Gyeli/Kola is in contact with a multitude of different languages spoken by sedentary Bantu farmers.
 In the map below, these languages are represented by capital letters and include Bakoko, Basaa, Ewondo, Bulu, Fang, Yassa, Batanga, and Kwasio with its dialects Mabi and Ngumba.
 All of these languages also belong to the Bantu A group, though to different subgroups (A30, A40, A60, A70, and A80).
 This does not mean that each and every single Gyeli/Kola speaker is in contact with all of these languages, since the language zone is so large, about 12.500 km2 .
 Rather, Gyeli/Kola speakers are in contact with usually one main contact language.